TaskManager

 The TaskManager takes care of task submission.
 This includes the creation of the submission script, the initialization of the environment as well as the optimization of the parallel algorithms (number of MPI processes, number of OpenMP threads, automatic parallelization with Abinit autoparal feature).

 AbiPy obtains the information needed to create the correct TaskManager for a specific cluster (personal computer) from the manager.yml configuration file.
 The file is written in YAML a human-readable data serialization language commonly used for configuration files (a good introduction to the YAML syntax can be found here.
-See also this reference card)
+See also this reference card.
+Experiment with YAML syntax using a YAML validator)

 By default, AbiPy looks for a manager.yml file in the current working directory i.e. the directory in which you execute your script in first and then inside $HOME/.abinit/abipy.
 If no file is found, the code aborts immediately.